 I. How much storage space do you get by default?

-Google Apps for Work accounts give each user 30GB of space, while Google Apps Unlimited does not put any restriction on the space available to your users.
+Google Drive for Work gives each user 30GB of space in its basic plan and goes up to 5TB in its enterprise plan.
+In contrast, Google Apps Unlimited does not put any restrictions on the space available to your users.

 You can find more information on Google Apps storage limits here.

 II.
 How to increase storage space?

 If your users want more space, you have 3 options:

 - Upgrade to Google Apps Unlimited for unlimited storage space.

 - Purchase more storage licenses via your Admin console, and assign the new licenses to specific users.

 - Purchase individual Drive storage if that option is enabled in Admin Console.